zxphyrx/highway/app/views/overview/submit.md

 ## Check that you have everything necessary

 Before submitting, please make sure of the following:
-- [x] Your GitHub repository has all of the necessary files:
+- [ ] Your GitHub repository has all of the necessary files:
-    - [x] a BOM in CSV format
+    - [ ] a BOM in CSV format
-    - [x] the source files for your PCB, if you have one
+    - [ ] the source files for your PCB, if you have one
-    - [x] the source files for your CAD model,
+    - [ ] the source files for your CAD model,
-    - [x] ANY other files that are part of your project
+    - [ ] ANY other files that are part of your project
-- [x] A link to a source for every item in your BOM
+- [ ] A link to a source for every item in your BOM

-- hello
-- my
-- name

 ## Fill out the form